plomlompom/PlomWiki/README.txt

   page names.
 Works case-sensitively.
 Links to unused page names are possible, will open empty pages that can be edited to create new pages.
 * Only ASCII-alphanumeric page names are possible.
+* An empty page text doesn't get posted.
+To delete a page, reduce the page text to "delete".